Alex Trebek Says He's Seeing 'Mind-Boggling' Positive Results In Cancer Fight

 Trebek said in a recent Good Morning America interview that this battle has felt different from other health issues he's experienced.

 "I'm used to dealing with pain, but what I'm not used to dealing with is the surges that come on suddenly of deep, deep sadness.
 And it brings tears to my eyes," he told the show.
-"I've discovered in this whole episode, ladies and gentlemen, that I'm a bit of a wuss but I'm fighting through it."
+"I've discovered in this whole episode, ladies and gentlemen, that I'm a bit of a wuss, but I'm fighting through it."

 The host told People that when he heard about his most recent medical results, he cried "tears of joy, not tears of depression."